 There is no single cause of depression.
 However, there are a number of factors that can lead to it, including prolonged stress and hormonal changes.
 These factors also interfere with sleep, which has a bidirectional relationship to depression.
 Studies show that those who are depressed are more likely to suffer from insomnia.
 Conversely, those with sleep problems or disrupted sleep are more likely to have depression.
 Though getting proper sleep won’t cure depression, when coupled with a healthier lifestyle, it can greatly improve symptoms.

 Anxiety is another very common mental health disorder.
 It affects more than 40 million adults in the United States.
-Though anxiety can present itself in myriad ways, it is typically associated with feelings of nervousness, worry, and unease.
+Though anxiety can present itself in myriad ways, it is typically associated with feelings of nervousness, worry, and unease that are difficult to control.
 Though the feeling of anxiety is common, persistent or intrusive feelings of anxiety are signs of a disorder.
-The most common anxiety disorders are generalized anxiety disorder (GAD), social anxiety disorder, panic disorder, obsessive compulsive disorder (OCD), and post-traumatic stress disorder (PTSD).
+The most common anxiety disorders are generalized anxiety disorder (GAD), social anxiety disorder, panic disorder, and agoraphobia.

 Anxiety and sleep are closely connected, and when one suffers, the other does as well.
 This creates a vicious cycle, in which individuals will be prevented from sleeping due to feelings of anxiety, and their anxiety will worsen due to lack of sleep.
 In addition, experts have found that anxiety disorders are often linked with insomnia.
 Some forms of anxiety will require medication to help sufferers sleep better, but certain lifestyle changes can help ease symptoms.
-Going to bed at the same time each night, not using your phone in bed, and avoiding alcohol and caffeine before bed all contribute to a better night’s sleep and reduced feelings of anxiety.
+Going to bed at the same time each night, not using your phone in bed, avoiding alcohol and caffeine before bed, and managing thoughts related to sleep all contribute to a better night’s sleep and reduced feelings of anxiety.

 Grief will be experienced by most people in their lifetime.
 Grief can arise from a number of situations, including death of a loved one, divorce, job loss, miscarriage, health problems, loss of a home, and more.
 Grief can lead to both physical and mental symptoms, including intense sadness, inability to focus on anything other than the loss, numbness, suicidal thoughts, weight loss, body aches, and many more.